sodadata/docs/soda/new-documentation.md

 <br />

+### October 27, 2021

+* New documentation to accompany the new [historic metrics]({% link soda/metrics.md %}#historic-metrics).
+This type of metric enables you to use Soda SQL to access the stored measurements in Soda Cloud and write tests that use those stored measurements.

 #### October 25, 2021

 * Removed the feature to Add datasets directly in Soda Cloud.
 Instead, users [add datasets using Soda SQL]({% link soda-sql/configure.md %}).